 Section 15.2.2 of the Turbine Contract shall be deemed amended by inserting the word “Agent” after the word “Purchaser” set forth in the first sentence of such Section.

-Section 19.1.11 of the Turbine Contract shall be deemed amended by inserting the word “Purchaser” after the word “Purchaser” set forth in the first sentence of such Section.
+Section 19.1.11 of the Turbine Contract shall be deemed amended by inserting the word “Agent” after the word “Purchaser” set forth in the first sentence of such Section.

 Article XX of the Turbine Contract shall be deemed amended in its entirety to read as set forth on Annex II hereto.